Mycoplasma Hominis/Ureaplasma Culture

 Nasopharyngeal Collection:

-1. Obtain specimen using only the mini-tip swab provided in this kit
+1. Obtain specimen using only the mini-tip swab provided with kit #S05

 2. Push forward using gentle downward pressure to keep the swab on the floor of the nasal cavity until the tip reaches the posterior wall of the nasopharynx